dcervantes/VoiceFlashcards/README.md

 - Practice speaking phrases with real-time feedback using speech recognition.
 - Display the phrase level on each flashcard.
 - Track correct and incorrect responses.
-- Timer to track the time spent practicing.
 - Options to retry with the same phrases or regenerate new phrases based on the chosen configuration.

 ## Installation